 Satellite date indicates that the sea level has risen near the SI by about 8mm per year since 1993.
 This is larger than the global average of 2.8-3.6mm per year.
-Sea level is expected to continue to rise and by 2030 is project to rise between 8-18cm under all emission scenarios (Table 4).
-This sea level rise combined with natural year-to-year changes will increase the impact of storm surges and coastal flooding (Figure 14).
+Sea level is expected to continue to rise and by 2030 is project to rise between 8-18cm under all emission scenarios (Error!
+Reference source not found.5) which shows values representing 90% of the range of the model results and are relative to the period 1986 to 2005.
+This sea level rise combined with natural year-to-year changes will increase the impact of storm surges and coastal flooding (Figure 18).